svyotov/terraform-tutorials/README.md

 # terraform-tutorials

-This repository contains the tutorials for terraform v12
+This repository contains the tutorials for terraform

-1. Configure AWS CLI first to be able to execute these tutorials
+1. You can get the terraform binary [here](https://www.terraform.io/downloads)

 ## Quick start